-Use this article to understand some of the factors you need to consider to ensure works correctly, and provides high quality calls.
+Use this article to understand some of the factors you need to consider to ensure that Talk works correctly, and provides high quality calls.
 Each section contains tips that can help you improve both connection and audio quality.

 This article covers the following topics: